 |South Korean Won|

-The table and text commentary below represent a portion of this special survey taken from our December 2015 issue of Foreign Exchange Consensus Forecasts
+The table and text commentary below represent a portion of this special survey taken from our December 2016 issue of Foreign Exchange Consensus Forecasts.

 Consensus forecasts are averages of individual panellists’ predictions of how a currency is most likely to move over a given time horizon, but most forecasters would also attach some probability to various alternative outcomes or scenarios.
-This special survey of ‘Currency Risk Assessments’ is an attempt to quantify these uncertainties, using our panellists’ estimates to produce a number of consensus probability or risk distributions.
-This approach is especially useful in the case of pegged or heavily managed currencies, like the Argentinian peso and the Russian rouble.
-Alas, our annual survey on this topic has coincided with intense uncertainty regarding the macroeconomic outlook for Latin American countries, some of which are undergoing radical shifts in their political and policy landscapes.
-We do not, therefore, show consensus probability distributions in the table above for currencies in this region where we did not receive sufficient survey responses to form consensus probability distributions.
-While the likely direction of these currencies appears obvious given their sharp slide over the past twelve months, the room for further decline, or perhaps recovery, hinges upon an evolving mix of political, legal and external events in an environment of fast moving capital flows and expectations about tighter US$ liquidity.
+Our special survey of ‘Currency Risk Assessments’ is an attempt to quantify these uncertainties, using our panellists’ estimates to produce a number of consensus probability or risk distributions.
+This approach is especially useful in the case of pegged or heavily managed currencies, like the Czech koruna and the Venezuela bolivar.
+Alas, our annual assessment of this topic has coincided with intense uncertainty regarding the political and economic outlook for Latin America.
+The value of the Mexican peso has plummeted, due to concerns about possible barriers to trade under a new US administration.
+We do not, therefore, show consensus probability distributions in the table above for most currencies in this region (as well as a couple in Eastern Europe) where we did not receive sufficient survey responses to form consensus probability distributions.
+The likely direction of these currencies is not obvious, despite their recent sharp slide, as the room for further decline, or perhaps recovery, hinges upon an evolving mix of events in an environment of fast moving capital flows and expectations about tighter US$ liquidity.